 When can I take classes?

 The Korean Institute of MN offers Korean language classes two semesters per year.
-The Fall Semester runs between Sept-Nov and the Spring Semester runs between Feb-Apr.
+The Fall Semester runs between Sept-Nov and the Spring Semester typically runs between Feb-Apr.
 Each semester is 11-consecutive weeks long.

 Who can take classes?